“Knowledge that is acquired under compulsion obtains no hold on the mind.” — Plato, 427 - 347 B.C.

 Challenge yourself to explore big questions, free from the lengthier demands of a degree, through our online short courses, on a range of humanities subjects.

-Spend a full year in dialogue with life's most searching questions in an open-minded community in Greece and then beautiful Savannah.
+Spend a year in dialogue with life's most searching questions in an open-minded community in Greece and then beautiful Savannah.
 Applications now open for 2024-25.

 SUPPORT A NEW BEGINNING